javierbotero/orders-back-end/README.md

-- To run the orchestartion:
+- To run the orchestration:

 ```docker-compose up --build```